 Handicap Chases

-These operate in the same way to flat and handicap hurdles, with weight allocated based on an official rating as given by the BHA or IHA.
+These operate in the same way as flat and handicap hurdles, with weight allocated based on an official rating as given by the BHA or IHA.
 The better horses carry large weights.

 The main handicap chases in a year include: